ric2b/Vivaldi-browser/chromium/components/onc/docs/onc_spec.md

       will automatically switch to the managed network.

 * **BlacklistedHexSSIDs**
+    * DEPRECATED, use **BlockedHexSSIDs** instead.<br/>
     * (optional) - **array of string**
+    * List of strings containing blocked hex SSIDs.
+Networks included in this list will not be connectable.
+Existing connections to networks contained in this list will be disconnected on policy fetch.

+* **BlockedHexSSIDs**
+    * (optional) - **array of string**
-    * List of strings containing blacklisted hex SSIDs.
+    * List of strings containing blocked hex SSIDs.
 Networks included in this list will not be connectable.
 Existing connections to networks contained in this list will be disconnected on policy fetch.